Naradana/mt-webserver/README.md

 0.1 - Using node's worker_threads and messages to route HTTP requests and responses between main thread and worker threads

+0.2 - Route HTTP requests through network API.
+Each worker-thread binds to a separate port and HTTP requests are forwarded by the main thread to this ports, similar to tjanczuk/iisnode.
+Advantage: each worker-thread can implement a regular web server using the http API.

-0.2 - Basic web server functionality in main thread to serve simple requests without starting a worker-thread, e.g. deliver file content and cached HTTP responses
+0.3 - Basic web server functionality in main thread to serve simple requests without starting a worker-thread, e.g. deliver file content and cached HTTP responses

-0.3 - Thread pool and intelligent routing HTTP requests to existing threads, e.g. depending on session cookie values so the same thread handles requests in a session.
+0.4 - Thread pool and intelligent routing HTTP requests to existing threads, e.g. depending on session cookie values so the same thread handles requests in a session.
 Throwing aways worker-threads from time to time frees memory allocation that could not be cleaned up by the JavaScript garbage collector.

-0.4 - Shared ACID key/value store supporting transactions
+0.5 - Shared ACID key/value store supporting transactions

 ...

 1.0 Fully-fledged webserver ready for productive use

+(the order of the roadmap items might change, depending on the demand)